confluentinc/examples/ccloud/docs/index.rst

 =====================

 This |ccloud| demo showcases a hybrid Kafka cluster: one cluster is a self-managed cluster running locally, the other is a |ccloud| cluster.
+The use case is "Bridge to Cloud" as customers migrate from on premises to cloud.

 .. figure:: images/confluent-cloud-demo-diagram.png
     :alt: image